SammySkycrafts/easy-osm2city/README.md

   It will make sure, that everything is in the correct format and in the correct datatype.
 * `./delete-db <database>`: Deletes the database.

+## Return codes
+* 0: Success
+* 1: Argument error
+* 2: IO error.
+An error with a file or database
+* 3: Child process failed/can not be called
+* 130: Aborted by user.

 ## User scripts
 User scripts in the `scripts/` directory are help scripts contributed by users.
 They Do not belong to the easy-osm2city concept but extend it.
 Use only if you know what you do.